djhshih/exercise-genomics/README.md

 3. Which targeted therapy may be effective for this patient?
 Cite your reference.

-4. What is the original codon at chr17:7676106 and the new codon in the sample?
+4. What is the original codon at chr17:7676106?
+What is the amino acid?

 5. What amino acid change will result from the chr17:g.7676106del mutation?
    What will be the functional consequences?

-6. What is the original codon at chr3:179218294 and the new codon in the sample?
+6. What is the original codon at chr3:179218294?
+What is the amino acid?

 7. What amino acid change will result from the chr3:g.179218294G>A mutation?
    What will be the functional consequences?